-The quantitative models that may be used by the investment manager as part of the Fund's portfolio construction process to identify investment opportunities have been tested on historical price data.
-These models are based on the assumption that price movements in most markets display very similar patterns.
-There is the risk that market behavior will change and that the patterns upon which the forecasts in the models are based will weaken or disappear, which would reduce the ability of the models to generate an excess return.
-Further, as market dynamics shift over time, a previously highly successful model may become outdated, perhaps without the investment manager recognizing that fact before substantial losses are incurred.
-Successful operation of a model is also reliant upon the information technology systems of the investment manager and its ability to ensure those systems remain operational and that appropriate disaster recovery procedures are in place.
-There can be no assurance that the investment manager will be successful in maintaining effective and operational quantitative models and the related hardware and software systems.
+Quantitative Screening Techniques The quantitative screening techniques used by the investment manager as part of the Fund's portfolio construction process to identify investment opportunities may not operate as desired or produce the intended results.
+Quantitative analyses rely on mathematical computations which may be derived from inputs that are incomplete or inaccurate, including with respect to internal or third-party data.
+Accordingly, the effectiveness of quantitative screens or investment parameters may be limited due to technical issues in the design, development, implementation, or maintenance of the underlying models, programming or coding errors, and technology failures, which could adversely affect the Fund's ability to achieve its investment goal.
+Successful operation of quantitative models and other investment tools is also reliant upon the information technology systems of the investment manager and its ability to ensure those systems remain operational and that appropriate disaster recovery procedures are in place.
+There can be no assurance that the investment manager will be successful in maintaining effective and operational technology systems, including related hardware and software systems.

-Depositary Receipts

-Depositary receipts are subject to many of the risks of the underlying security.
+Depositary Receipts Depositary receipts are subject to many of the risks of the underlying security.
 For some depositary receipts, the custodian or similar financial institution that holds the issuer's shares in a trust account is located in the issuer's home country.
 The Fund could be exposed to the credit risk of the custodian or financial institution, and in cases where the issuer's home country does not have developed financial markets, greater market risk.
 In addition, the depository institution may not have physical custody of the underlying securities at all times and may charge fees for various services, including forwarding dividends and interest and corporate actions.
 The Fund would be expected to pay a share of the additional fees, which it would not pay if investing directly in the foreign securities.
 The Fund may experience delays in receiving its dividend and interest payments or exercising rights as a shareholder.